dtzinov/ggrc-core/doc/dev/workflow_and_scm.rst

        .. sourcecode:: bash

           git hf update
+          git hf feature pull
-          git hf feature rebase
+          git hf feature merge

-     Though, if you are collaborating on a feature branch, a feature pull to keep up to date with collaborators will be required and feature merge should be preferred to rebase as follows:
+     Though, if you aren't collaborating on a feature branch, a feature rebase can be used instead:

        .. sourcecode:: bash

           git hf update
-          git hf feature pull
-          git hf feature merge
+          git hf feature rebase

   #.
 Make required changes and push them to the feature branch on GitHub by
      issuing the following on the command line: